nc-intezra/dyode_python3/DYODE_v1_full/README.md

 ## Software
 We use ``udpcast`` to transfer files over a unidirectional channel.
-Modbsu and screen sharing work over a very simple Python UDP socket implementation.
+Modbus and screen sharing work over a very simple Python UDP socket implementation.

 ## Features
 At the moment, DYODE can be used for the following usages: